 • Tangible assets include capital, technology resources, intellectual property, etc.

-You’ve probably guessed this right.
 Strengths address things that your brand does exceptionally well.
 As mentioned, it might be something intangible such as your company’s brand image or attributes, or even something more easily noticed such as the unique selling proposition.
+You might have a particular product line that will keep your brand innovative.

 Additionally, it could be your people.
-Your literal human resources, a great marketing team, or strong leadership.
+Your human resources, a great marketing team, or strong leadership.
 Think of all you have that already works well in your company.

 Weakness might be:

-• Things your company don’t have or lack
+• Things your company don’t have or lack.

-• Sources limitations
+• Sources limitations.

-• Redundancy
+• Redundancy.

 Identifying weaknesses will give you an honest answer as to why you can not achieve your business objectives.
 It’s invaluable to know what’s holding your company or project back.
 You can list organisational challenges like a shortage of experienced people or budgetary and finical limitations under weaknesses.
+You also may want to look into direct and indirect competitors and see what products they are selling.

 Here, you can also record other areas for improvement in relation to other companies in your sector, such as the lack of a product feature or clearly defined unique selling proposition in the crowded market.
+You may also want to check aspects of your digital marketing strategy, such as website or social media analytics to stay on top of any issues with these.

-Opportunities
+Opportunities might be:

 • Shortage of specific products in some markets.

-• Few competitors in an area
+• Few competitors in an area.

-• A new trend that no one has jumped on yet
+• A new trend that no one has jumped on yet.

 • Emerging needs for particular products or services.